Museum Discovery

 • Youth Discovery: Youseum

-Get ready to let your imagination run wild in this creative camp for youth ages 10 to 14!
-Campers will learn the ins and outs of exhibit-making, as they design their own exhibit by creating unique and imaginative artifacts.
+Get ready to let your imagination run wild in this creative camp for youth ages 10-14!
+Campers will learn the ins and outs of exhibition making as they design their own by creating unique and imaginative artifacts.
 What will you design?
 The sky is the limit!
-Follow us down the rabbit hole in this collaborative camp full of art, synergy, and whimsy.
+Follow us down the rabbit hole in this imaginative camp full of art, collaboration, and whimsy.

 Camp details - please read through carefully before registering